LIST: Bay Area 'March for Our Lives' events

 - 12:30 p.m. - A march will take place at Beresford Park in San Mateo.
 Organizers say the event will begin with student speeches and will continue with a march down 20th Avenue and El Camino Real to the Hillsdale Caltrain Station.
 Details here.

 - 1 p.m. - The rally in San Francisco will start at Civic Center Plaza and will continue with a march.
-The location is TBD.
 Details here.

 - 1 p.m. - A rally will take place at Courthouse Square in Redwood City.
 Details here.